Aerial view of the Port of Nome. KNOM file photo.

 USACE canceled its port expansion contract solicitation on Wednesday, October 16.
 It cited two key factors: the proposed pricing exceeded both the cost limits set by U.S. law and the available funding for the project.

-USACE and City of Nome signed a resolution in September of 2023 that projected the total cost of the project at $662,569,000, with a 90-10% split.
+According to a City of Nome resolution from September of 2023, the estimated total cost of the project was $662,569,000, with a 90-10% split primarily paid for by USACE.

 Per the resolution, the city was set to pay 100% of costs related to local improvements such as roads, docks, and utilities.